gamemanual0/gm0/source/docs/robot-design/drivetrains/index.rst

 * Pushing power?
 * Ability to get over terrain?
 * Do you need to strafe?

-* All of these questions need to be answered before choosing a drivetrain.
+All of these questions should be answered before choosing a drivetrain.

 Drivetrain Options
 ==================